josias-r/boarding.js/readme.md

 boarding.highlight(stepDefinition);
 ```

-And this is how it would look when creating a step by step guide:
+And this is how it would look when creating a step-by-step guide:

 ```javascript
 const boarding = new Boarding(boardingOptions);